- Welcome to our undergraduate ROP students for Fall/Winter 2023-24!

 Well done on the hard work to Mona Wong!
 She has transferred from the MSc program to a PhD.

 Congratulations are in order!
 Yangning Lu successfully defended his PhD in February and has moved on to a postdoctoral fellowship at MIT.

 We are excited to welcome three new graduate students: Hongruo Zhang, William Li, and Julian Moran.

 Welcome to Tosif, our new Postdoctoral Fellow, from Okinawa!
 He is handling the cold shock alright

-Congratulations to Daniel and Lisa for becoming parents!
+Congratulations to Daniel and Lisa on becoming parents!
 Welcome, baby Andrew Zhao Witvliet!

 With Shangbang Gao: An upconversion nanoparticle enables near infrared-optogenetic stimulation, ACS Nano (PDF)

 Welcome to our new graduate student, Mona Wong!